OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/IDS & IPS.md

 > However, these HIDS must be present on every end host, which is expensive.
 Moreover, they also can be bypassed by using **evasion techniques** such as obfuscation of attack commands.

 ---
-### Logging
+### Logging Systems

 This type of detection is where logs generated are analyzed by a device.
 - These logs can be scanned through to look for any attacks that have taken place.
 - They are cheap, and can be implemented for all end hosts.
-- Moreover, they are similar to HIDS, where they can understand packets.
+- Moreover, they are similar to *HIDS*, where they can understand packets.

 > Logging is not done in real time, hence, attacks are discovered a while after they actually take place.
 Attackers can also modify the logs, so as to remove any trace they leave.